Super Mario World (NES)

 Bullet Bills were apparently planned as well.
 These could've appeared in Cheese Bridge Area.

-Graphics for a digging Chargin' Chuck, which is strange since they only appeared in one level of the original: Valley of Bowser 4, which was one of the levels that did not get ported over.
+Graphics for a digging Chargin' Chuck, which is strange since they only appeared in one level of the original: Valley of Bowser 4, which did not get ported over.

 A sprite for a clapping Chargin' Chuck.